INTERNSHIPS

 Join our land stewardship and environmental technician teams in the field this summer.
 Apply your love of the outdoors to help Sealaska manage its land resources or perform environmental remediation tasks across job sites.

-• Kelp Management Plan Intern – Barnacle Foods (Juneau, AK)
+• Co-Stewardship Intern – Tlingit & Haida (Juneau, AK)

-• Natural Resources Intern – Sealaska (Princes of Wales Island)
+• Natural Resources Intern – Sealaska (Juneau & Princes of Wales, AK)

-• Natural Resources & Environmental Technician Intern – Tlingit & Haida (Juneau, AK)
+• Natural Resources & Environmental Intern – Tlingit & Haida (Juneau, AK)

 Engineering and Technology Internships